24 May 2021, noon

-That’s why we’ve worked closely with the National Society for the Prevention of Cruelty to Children (NSPCC) and the Metropolitan Police to set up a helpline with trained professionals who can provide advice and support.
+We worked closely with the National Society for the Prevention of Cruelty to Children (NSPCC) and the Metropolitan Police to set up a helpline with trained professionals who can provide advice and support.
 Although the dedicated NSPCC Operation Sheppey helpline (named after the police investigation) is now closed, anyone who needs advice or referrals can still reach the NSPCC at:

 Alternatively, you can send an email for support.

 The service is free, confidential and non-judgmental.
-It can be used by any parent or carer, patient or professional who is concerned about the case, would like to report a safeguarding incident at the hospital, or would like information and guidance about additional specialist services.
+It can be used by any parent or carer, patient or professional who would like information and guidance about additional specialist services.

 If you have an inquiry about any other matter related to the hospital, you can always reach our Patient Advice and Liaison Service (PALS), which is a free and confidential service that helps patients, parents and carers with any information, concerns, or problems they have with their NHS care.
 More information about how to reach the PALS team, as well as their hours of operation, is available on the same page Patient Advice and Liaison Service.